wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 [https://redis.io/commands/lpop](https://redis.io/commands/lpop)

-#### LPush
+#### Inserting one or more elements to the head of a list
-The lPush operation is used to prepend one or multiple values to a list.
+The lPush operation inserts one or more elements to the head of a list that is stored in a specified key.

 **lPush**
 ```xml